- Amazing, simple to use interface

 The Plus plan can be yours for $50 per month per user with monthly pricing, or $40 monthly with annual pricing.
 You will get five mailboxes, two knowledge bases, and no maximum limit for users.
 Additionally you can use advanced permissions, reporting history, advanced API access, more integration options, teams and more.

 The Pro plan comes only with the annual subscription option.
 It costs $65 per month per user and it includes all features from the previous plans.
 Additional features include 25 mailboxes, 10 knowledge bases, enterprise security, HIPAA compliance, increased API rate limit, onboarding services, an account manager, account optimization reviews, and more.

-HelpScout is a well-rounded ticketing software that doesn’t excel in any particular area.
+HelpScout is a well-rounded ticketing tool that doesn’t excel in any particular area.
 It focuses on providing a steady and effortless experience with just the right amount of features.
 The features are usable in most use cases and even though you might be missing some advanced features in certain situations, you won’t find HelpScout to be poorly balanced.
 HelpScout is a great solution that offers ticketing, but its main selling point lies in other available functionalities.